renderedghost/chattyfile/README.md

 3. Open `chrome://extensions` in your browser
 4. Turn on `Developer mode` in the top bar
 5. Click `Load Unpacked` in the new action bar that appears
-6. Navigate to the contents of the `/chattyfile` folder, then press `Select` to load the extension
+6. Navigate to the `/chattyfile` folder, then press `Select` to load the extension
 7. Open [https://chat.openai.com/](https://chat.openai.com/) in your browser
 8. You can now upload your file!